Has Your Site Been Blacklisted?

-Prior to purchasing this domain, I asked a representative at GoDaddy.com if he could run a ‘Spam Blacklist’ check to see if it had any skeletons in the closet.
+Prior to purchasing this premium domain name, I gave GoDaddy a call to ask if they could run a ‘Spam Blacklist’ check to see if it had any skeletons in the closet.

 This domain name came up clean as a whistle, so I decided to use it in place of my previous blog domain name Web SEO Blog Tips.

 Here’s the Screenshot of SEOBlogtips domain run thru the Blacklist Alert Database.

 Could Your Site Be in the BlackList Database?

 As you know, the Internet is full of cyber threats today, ranging from spammers to virus infected websites.
 Because of this there are many blacklist databases filled with these infected and spam ridden sites.

 The goal of these sites are to help companies identify problematic domains and IP addresses.

 If you would like to see if your site happens to be in any of these blacklist databases, visit BlackListAlerts.org.